Murder: United States

-The Lake Bodom murders in Espoo, Finland is the most famous unsolved homicide case in Finnish criminal history.
-The tent is investigated immediately after the murders in 1960.

-The scene of a murder in Rio de Janeiro.
-More than 800,000 people were murdered in Brazil between 1980 and 2004.
+Since 1900, US homicide rates have varied by a factor of more than 2.

 In the United States, 666,160 people were killed between 1960 and 1996.
 Approximately 90% of murders in the US are committed by males.
 Between 1976 and 2005, 23.5% of all murder victims and 64.8% of victims murdered by intimate partners were female.
 For women in the US, homicide is the leading cause of death in the workplace.

 In the US, murder is the leading cause of death for African American males aged 15 to 34.
 Between 1976 and 2008, African Americans were victims of 329,825 homicides.
 In 2006, the Federal Bureau of Investigation's Supplementary Homicide Report indicated that nearly half of the 14,990 murder victims that year were black (7421).
 In 2007, there were 3,221 black victims and 3,587 white victims of non-negligent homicides.
 While 2,905 of the black victims were killed by a black offender, 2,918 of the white victims were killed by white offenders.
 There were 566 white victims of black offenders and 245 black victims of white offenders.
 The "white" category in the Uniform Crime Reports (UCR) includes non-black Hispanics.

 Murder demographics are affected by the improvement of trauma care, which has resulted in reduced lethality of violent assaults – thus the murder rate may not necessarily indicate the overall level of social violence.